codify01/codify01/README.md

-I am **Oluwaseun Uthman**, a dedicated software developer with a robust background spanning over a year in the field.
+I am **Oluwaseun Uthman**, a dedicated software developer with a robust background spanning about two years in the field.
 My expertise lies predominantly in web technologies, where I have cultivated a keen interest and proficiency.
 Within this dynamic landscape, I take pride in crafting diverse and innovative applications that cater to various needs and challenges.

 I extend a warm welcome to my GitHub profile, where you'll find a showcase of my work and contributions.
 With a focus on quality, efficiency, and continuous learning, I strive to deliver solutions that exceed expectations and drive positive outcomes.